mcci-catena/mcci-catena-provision/README.md

 1. Connect your Mote to your PC with a USB cable.
 2. Get your device's EUI using `mcci-load-mote-profile.bri` and the `-info` option.
 3. Use that EUI to register your device using `ttnctl`.
 4. Run `mcci-load-mote-profile.bri` again with the `moteinit-otaa.mot` script, specifying the AppEUI and the AppKey displayed by `ttnctl`.
+5. Last, run `mcci-load-mote-profile.bri` with the `moteinit-sb2.mot` script, so that your device will be configured for subband 2.

 Here's an example.